Career Progression – Frequently Asked Questions

 The Career Progression Program has two application periods per year when employees can submit their nomination:

-• January 1st to January 31st
+• March 1st through March 31st

 What will be the effective date if I’m approved?